From Procedures, Objects, Actors, Components, Services, to Agents -- A Comparative Analysis of the History and Evolution of Programming Abstractions: Coupling Flexibility

-{\em Services}, and moreover {\em multi-agent systems}, generalize mechanisms of {\em indirect} and {\em dynamic} designation, through some {\em contracting protocols} or the consultation of {\em broker} or {\em directories} agents (as it has been presented in Section~\ref{section:couplage:structurel}).
-Services or agents can therefore dynamically {\em select} their own {\em interlocutor}.
-Some more {\em implicit} mechanism is the notion of {\em facilitator}, guided by the {\em content} of the message \cite{introductionseriesactorsagentsieeeconcurrency98} (e.g., in KQML \cite{kqml}, to be analyzed in Section~\ref{section:abstraction:interoperability:languages}).
-Another type is the {\em abstract designation} of a receiver through a {\em role}, as, e.g., in the AGR (agent group role) {\em organizational model} \cite{agr}.
-In such role-based models, agents usually designate some {\em role} (e.g., {\em midfielder} or {\em striker}, in a RoboCup football organization), rather than some specific agent, as the receiver of a communication.
-As a consequence, all the agents {\em fulfilling} this role {\em at the time of communication} will receive the information (see the right part of Figure~\ref{figure:couplage:service:agent}).
+Services, and moreover multi-agent systems, generalize mechanisms of indirect and dynamic designation, through some contracting protocols or the consultation of broker or directories agents (as it has been presented in Section~\ref{section:couplage:structurel}).
+Services or agents can therefore dynamically select their own {\em interlocutor}.
+Some more implicit mechanism is the notion of {\em facilitator}, guided by the content of the message \cite{introductionseriesactorsagentsieeeconcurrency98} (e.g., in KQML \cite{kqml}, to be analyzed in Section~\ref{section:abstraction:interoperability:languages}).
+Another type is the abstract designation of a receiver through a {\em role}, as, e.g., in the AGR (agent group role) {\em organizational model} \cite{agr}.
+In such role-based models, agents usually designate some role (e.g., midfielder or striker, in a RoboCup football organization), rather than some specific agent, as the receiver of a communication.
+As a consequence, all the agents fulfilling this role at the time of communication will receive the information (see the right part of Figure~\ref{figure:couplage:service:agent}).

-Last, in certain types of multi-agent systems, in which the {\em environment} (physical or not)\footnote{Algorithms based on {\em ants} and their {\em pheromones} can be used as a general meta-heuristic optimization method (see, e.g., \cite{agentssitueslivretechnologiessma09}), the environment having then no longer relation with a physical reality.} is explicitly modeled, the agents can communicate via the {\em environment}, though inserting specific data, for example {\em pheromones} for ant-based algorithms.
-Note that, moreover, there is a current trend in multi-agent systems for promoting the environment as a {\em first-class abstraction}\footnote{There is also a similar trend for promoting entities without internal goals and characterized by a function as first-class entities named {\em artefacts}, which are manipulated (use, selection or construction) by agents \cite{artefacts:jaamas:2008}.} \cite{environmentsmas}.
+Last, in certain types of multi-agent systems, in which the environment (physical or not) is explicitly modeled, the agents can communicate via the environment, though inserting specific data, for example {\em pheromones} for ant-based algorithms.
+(Such algorithms can be used as a general meta-heuristic optimization method, the environment having then no longer relation with a physical reality.)
+Note that, there is also some trend in multi-agent systems for promoting the environment as a first-class abstraction (for more details, see, e.g., \cite{environmentsmas}).
+There is also a similar trend for promoting entities without internal goals and characterized by a function as first-class entities named {\em artefacts}, which are manipulated (use, selection or construction) by agents \cite{artefacts:jaamas:2008}.